-- Backup DB: This feature will let you take a backup of your blog database.
-You can either gZip or take backup without compression.
-I recommend using gZip when your database size is big.

-- Manage Backup DB: Here you can see the total number of backed up the database and download it.
-Similarly, you can also use this feature to restore your blog from an existing database.
-Just to give you an idea, your backup is incomplete without the WP-content folder (You can download it via FTP).

-- Optimize DB: This feature will let you optimize the database of your blog.
-You also have the control to select or deselect any table which you don’t want to optimize.

-- Repair DB: Many times you will notice your blog homepage is showing no posts & it happens due to a corrupt database ( In the majority of the cases).
+Backup DB: This feature will let you take a backup of your blog database. > You can either gZip or take backup without compression.
+I recommend using > gZip when your database size is big. > - Manage Backup DB: Here you can see the total number of backed up the > database and download it.
+Similarly, you can also use this feature to > restore your blog from an existing database.
+Just to give you an idea, your > backup is incomplete without the WP-content folder (You can download it via > FTP). > - Optimize DB: This feature will let you optimize the database of your blog. > You also have the control to select or deselect any table which you don’t > want to optimize. > - Repair DB: Many times you will notice your blog homepage is showing no > posts & it happens due to a corrupt database ( In the majority of the > cases).
 Using this functionality, you can quickly repair your database.
-In last 7 years, I have used this feature at least 3-4 times.
-Something you should know as you may need this feature any day.

-- Empty Drop tables: Using this you can empty the records of any table or simply remove the table from your database.
-I suggest using this feature with caution else you might end up breaking your blog.
-This feature is useful when you have to remove the log entries from any existing plugin (Ex: Redirection or 404 plugins) and when you need to remove a plugin table which you have disabled.

-- Run SQL Query: When you need to run SQL query this feature will let you run the query right from your WordPress dashboard.
-I have mentioned few queries in my earlier post on reducing WordPress database size, which will be a good place for you to get started.
+In > last 7 years, I have used this feature at least 3-4 times.
+Something you > should know as you may need this feature any day. > - Empty Drop tables: Using this you can empty the records of any table or > simply remove the table from your database.
+I suggest using this feature > with caution else you might end up breaking your blog.
+This feature is > useful when you have to remove the log entries from any existing plugin (Ex: > Redirection or 404 plugins) and when you need to remove a plugin table which > you have disabled. > - Run SQL Query: When you need to run SQL query this feature will let you > run the query right from your WordPress dashboard.
+I have mentioned few > queries in my earlier post on optimizing WordPress database size, which will > be a good place for you to get started.